NeonGeckoCom/skill-spelling/README.md

 ## Examples
 * "How do you spell aardvark?"
-* "Spell succotash"
+* "Spell succotash."
 * "How do you spell bureacracy?"
-* "Spell omnipotence"
+* "Spell omnipotence."

 ## Credits
 [Mycroft AI](https://github.com/MycroftAI)